ErinaTheDummy/SwordToShield/Character_Creation/Classes/Paladin.md

 Your smite marks your enemies for death, after smiting a target they must make a constitution save against your spell DC or lose all benefits from being invisible and have all attacks made against them at advantage until the start of your next turn.

 #### Explosive Smite
-When you target a creature with a smite all creatures (excluding you) within 5 feet of your target must make a dexterity saving throw against your spell DC or take half the amount of radiant damage your target took.
+When you target a creature with a smite 4 creatures of your choice within 5 feet of your target must make a dexterity saving throw against your spell DC or take half the amount of radiant damage your target took.

 ---